elildojr/life-pulse/README.md

 # life-pulse
 Exploring animal activity in space-time

-This GitHub repository contains codes for playing with camera trap data, more specifically activity patterns in space and time.
-This is a work in progress so the codes are experimental and still raw.
+This repository contains codes to explore animal activity in space and time.
+This is a work in progress so the codes are still raw.

 ### Description
 ```src``` This directory contains main analysis codes.